genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 :::

 ## 4. Prepare the server
 So far we have created an Event Handler and Data Server - just their definitions, but there's nothing on the runtime configuration yet.
-Each microservice, such as Event Handler and Data Server, must run on their own process.
+Each microservice, such as Event Handler and Data Server, must run on its own process.
 To do that, we have to change the processes and the service definition files:

 - **alpha-processes.xml**
 - **alpha-service-definitions.xml**